siberianfox/g2wiki/Configuring-Version-0.99.md

 **The configuration and settings documentation on this page is for firmware version 0.99.
 FV 0.99 is currently in edge-100 branch undergoing testing.
-It will be promoted to the edge branch.
-After a soak time it will be promoted to the master branch**
+We are pretty comfortable with it's functionality and stability, but have a few more functions to install and test before it's promoted to the edge branch.
+After a soak time in edge it will be promoted to the master branch**

 The version number can be found as the fv variable in the startup JSON message, or by typing $fv.
 Version 0.99 encompasses builds 100.00 and later.